-Money, a considerable sum, sat in Laura’s bank account, proceeds from the house sale, proceeds from the marriage that never was.
+Money, a considerable sum, sat in Laura’s bank account, proceeds from the house sale, proceeds from her marriage that never was.

 Laura worked hard at being a nurse.
 She enjoyed her role in the hospital.

 Husband and I came home early one evening, Laura was in bed, an early shift the next day.
 I popped my head round her door, she asked for a glass of fresh orange and gulped it in one.
 Laura and I chatted for a while.
 She told me of the beer festival she had been to that afternoon with Mr Big I Am.

 Next day a tale came our way: Laura, at the beer festival, was paralytic.
 I confronted her, asked whether this was true?

 ‘No, you saw me that evening, did I seem drunk to you?‘

 I dismissed the tale, an act of jealousy.
 The same person saw Mr Big I Am walking in a direction that made no sense.

 I think of the orange juice, the need to drink in one.
 I think of Mr Big I Am, and the direction his womanising took.

 I look back and I wonder, what was fact?
 What was fiction?